 A student may later select a different advisor.
 Typically, this new advisor serves as the student's research mentor and eventual dissertation supervisor.
-This decision should be made by the end of the first semester of the first year.
+This decision should be made by the end of the first year.
 Students should notify the DCT of this decision.